mhkeller/tk-toolkit/README.md

 ### .readData(filepath, [delimiter], callback)

 Reads in a data file given a path ending in the file format.
+Callback structure is `function(err, data)`.

 Supported formats: